NimbiDev/YT-Music-Player/README.md

 ### Notes

  - The Windows installer creates a shortcut to a `app.vbs` file that runs the compiled **YouTube Music** app.
 This is used for debug logging to help with any errors that people may or may not have. *This shortcut gets created regardless of whether the app is compiled or not*.
-To avoid confusion, make sure that the required version of **NodeJS** is installed ***before*** running the `YTMusic-setup.exe`.
-The latest version of **NodeJS** at the time of publishing this application is **NodeJS**: `v18.5.0`
+To avoid confusion, make sure that the required version of **NodeJS** is installed ***before*** running the `YTMusicPlayer-setup.exe`.

 ---